pankj-ctrl/ChatterBox/README.md

-# Chatify - A Simple Chat Application 💬
+# ChatterBox - A Simple Chat Application 💬

 A simple chat application built using **Node.js**, **Express**, **MongoDB (Mongoose)**, and **EJS**.
 This project demonstrates **CRUD operations** for a chat system where users can create, read, update, and delete chat messages.